core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    Note that the OSCORE ciphertext is not computed over EDHOC message_3, which is not protected by OSCORE.
 That is, the result of this step is the OSCORE Request as in {{fig-non-combined}}.

-3. Build a CBOR sequence {{RFC8742}} composed of two CBOR data items in the following order.
+3. Build COMB_PAYLOAD as the concatenation of EDHOC_MSG_3 and OSCORE_PAYLOAD in this order: COMB_PAYLOAD = EDHOC_MSG_3 \| OSCORE_PAYLOAD, where \| denotes byte string concatenation and:

-   * The first CBOR data item is the single data item of EDHOC message_3 resulting from step 1.
-As per {{Section 5.4.1 of I-D.ietf-lake-edhoc}}, such a data item is CIPHERTEXT_3, which is a CBOR byte string.
+   * EDHOC_MSG_3 is the binary encoding of EDHOC message_3 resulting from step 1.
+As per {{Section 5.4.1 of I-D.ietf-lake-edhoc}}, EDHOC message_3 consists of one CBOR data item CIPHERTEXT_3, which is a CBOR byte string.
+Therefore, EDHOC_MGS_3 is the binary encoding of CIPHERTEXT_3.

-   * The second CBOR data item is a CBOR byte string, with value the OSCORE ciphertext of the OSCORE-protected CoAP request resulting from step 2.
+   * OSCORE_PAYLOAD is the OSCORE ciphertext of the OSCORE-protected CoAP request resulting from step 2.

-4. Compose the EDHOC + OSCORE request, as the OSCORE-protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.
+4. Compose the EDHOC + OSCORE request, as the OSCORE-protected CoAP request resulting from step 2, where the payload is replaced with COMB_PAYLOAD built at step 3.

    Note that the new payload includes EDHOC message_3, but it does not include the EDHOC connection identifier C_R.
 As the client is the EDHOC Initiator, C_R is the OSCORE Sender ID of the client, which is already specified as 'kid' in the OSCORE Option of the request from step 2, hence of the EDHOC + OSCORE request.